 Yes.
-You can contribute make before- or after-tax contributions as long as you’re under 75.
-If you’re between 65 and 75, you’ll need to meet the ‘work test’.
+You can make before- or after-tax contributions as long as you’re under 75.
+If you’re between 65 and 75, you’ll need to meet the work test.
 Before making extra contributions you’ll need to consider the contributions caps.

-The government, however, imposes limits, known as ‘contributions caps’, on the total contributions you can make each financial year to your super.
+The government imposes limits, known as contributions caps, on the total contributions you can make each financial year to your super.
 If you exceed these limits, you’ll need to pay a higher rate of tax.

 You can contribute up to $25,000 of concessional contributions in the 2017-18 financial year and incur the 15% contributions tax, provided we have your TFN and the very high income earners tax does not apply to you (see How super is taxed) for details.
 Any concessional contributions exceeding this limit will be added to your assessable income and taxed at your marginal rate.

 From 1 July 2018, if you have a total super balance of less than $500,000 on 30 June of the previous financial year, you can carry forward any unused concessional contributions under your cap on a rolling basis for five years.
 This means that from 1 July 2019 you may be able to access unused concessional contributions for one or more of the past five financial years on a rolling basis.